-Incredibly, the saola was completely unknown to western science until its discovery from horns in hunter’s houses in Vietnam in 1992.
+Incredibly, the saola was completely unknown to western science until its discovery from horns found in the houses of Vietnamese hunters in 1992.

 - Order: Cetartiodactyla